 An abundance of benches facing Bear Lake add a human touch to the idyllic environment.
 Claiming one of these spots and gazing at the mountains reflecting off Bear Lake highlight your visit.

 At some point, you may even forget where you are.
 The place, easy to walk around, reminds of a large city park.
 I won’t be surprised if you start dreaming of a cup of coffee from your local cafe that you grab after every trip to a park in your neighborhood.
 Yet keep looking around.
-Soon you’ll spot some birds and small animals, which quirky looks bring you back to reality, back to Bear Lake with its impeccable views.
+Soon you’ll spot some birds and small animals whose quirky looks bring you back to reality, back to Bear Lake with its impeccable views.

-Bears don’t Visit Bear Lake
+Bears Don’t Roam around Bear Lake

 Don’t expect to encounter bears while visiting Bear Lake.
 Grizzlies and black bears indeed dwelled in the area in the early 1900s when the park was established.
-However, popular for their meat and as a big game trophy, the brown bears were eventually hunted to extinction.
+However, popular for their meat and as a big game trophy, brown bears were eventually hunted to extinction.
 Their black relatives still roam in Rocky Mountain National Park and occasionally visit the Bear Lake area.
-Their numbers are low, though, just a few dozens.
+Their numbers are low, though, just a few dozen.

 READ MORE: How to Protect Yourself from Bears in the Wild: Tips and Myths